Minimal spa room with massage table and chairs, architectural rendering meaning types workflow uses

 From a functional standpoint, this distinction matters because conceptual types support early-stage design exploration when details are still undefined.
 In contrast, photorealistic designs support late-stage decisions that require material specifications or regulatory approvals.
 Neither type is inherently superior.
 The appropriate choice depends on the project’s maturity and the requirements of the decisions.

-Spa interior 3D architectural rendering with massage table, textured walls and large window
+3D architectural rendering of a spa interior with massage table, textured walls, and natural window light

 Architectural Rendering Styles